kekland/NISApi/README.md

 2. Download this repository and put both folders into your *java* folder

-3. Add INTERNET permission into your firebase.
+3. Add INTERNET permission into your manifest.

 *(Optional) You can remove folder Utilities, but then you should refactor the code so you can remove all DebugLog class calls*